shuhao02/PaperCounterMEDIAN/README.md

 This project is a tool for ***traditional performing arts*** in MEDIAN Lab, which allows you to quickly generate slides based on a given paper title.

+Note that the generated contents should be carefully double-checked, some unavoidable mistakes still exist (e.g. wrong personal page).

 ## Prerequisites

 Before using this project, please ensure the following: